Easy Vegan Pesto Pasta (High-Protein)

 Finally, drain everything and put your cooked pasta and vegetables back into your pot.

-mixing cooked pasta with veggies and saucepin it
+mixing cooked pasta with veggies and sauce

 Assemble the pesto pasta